 An equally revealing part of their BBB profile is the customer complaints section.
 (See the linked article for a more detailed overview of Colonial Penn’s complaint and negative review history.)

-Does Colonial Penn's $9.95 Life Insurance Have A Waiting Period?
+Does the Colonial Penn 995 Plan Have A Waiting Period?

 Yes, Colonial Penn’s life insurance policies has a two-year waiting period.
 If the insured dies of a non-accidental cause within the first two years, Colonial Penn’s death benefit will be to pay back your premiums (with 7% interest).
 Without this waiting period, they would not be able to guarantee approval.